pedesen/plogx/README.md

 plogx
 =====

-plogx is a Flask webapp, which analyses, filters and visualizes nginx log items stored in a mongodb database
+plogx is a Flask webapp written in Python, which analyses, filters and visualizes nginx log items stored in a mongodb database.

 ![plogx screenshot](http://www.pedesen.de/images/plogx_screenshot.png)